startinmerc/warbler-client/README.md

 * Sticky navbar, fill bg on scroll
 * Animate component lifecycles
 * Redo UserProfile routing to username not id
-* Move containers & components around to make more sense
 * Catch 404s!
 * checkcurrentuser in editprofile